librautoo/WarCraft3Map/README.md

 # 1. HellSplitter

-A custom-edited version of the Warcraft III map [HellSplitter](https://www.hiveworkshop.com/threads/hellsplitter-updated.324570/) originally created by Aggiba and contributors.
+A custom-edited version of the Warcraft III map [HellSplitter](https://www.hiveworkshop.com/threads/hellsplitter-updated.324570/) originally created by Aggiba.

 ---